mrikh/socialqs/README.md

 SocialQ's is a question-and-answer social media application where users can ask and answer questions via video.

-Also, the bypass otp to completely test the application is: 4321
+Also, the bypass otp to test the application is: 4321

 ## Setup